Skip to Content

 I found a story online to use to introduce the activity to students.

 Poor Fred!
 He was sailing along on a boat (your plastic cup) when a strong wind blew it upside-down.
 Fred (your candy worm) ended up on top of the upside-down boat.
-Unfortunately for Fred, his life preserver (your candy life preserver) is still trapped under the boat.
+Unfortunately for Fred, his life vest (your candy life preserver) is still trapped under the boat.

 Your job is to place the life preserver firmly around Fred’s body, but you must obey three rules: